Jean-Michel Labadie

-Jean-Michel Labadie (born 14 July 1974 in Cambo-les-Bains, Basque Country) is a French musician best known as the bassist of metal band Gojira.
+Jean-Michel Labadie (born 14 July 1974 in Cambo-les-Bains, Basque Country) is a French musician best known as the bassist of heavy metal band Gojira.

 Career

-Labadie grew up in the Basque Country, and played bass in regional underground bands.
+Labadie grew up in the Basque Country, and played bass in regional underground bands such as Oihuka, a band he had with his brother Vincent and gave him the experience and confidence that would characterize his stage presence in Gojira.

 Since 1998, Labadie has been the bassist of the metal band Gojira, which was formed in Ondres (Landes), near Bayonne (Basque Country).
 The whole band grew up in the south-west of France.

 Labadie is known for his energetic live presence during shows, with much jumping around the stage and heavy headbanging.
 Of the concerts made with Gojira, Labadie said, "I don't feel like a rock star but just human.
 I'm looking for my place and I want to give the best of myself, and while I can be useful, I just try to do good to people".

 Music

 When he was eleven years old, Labadie discovered Metallica.
 He started playing bass at the age of fifteen; "Fade to Black" was the first song he learned to play.
 He was also influenced by death metal bands such as Death, Morbid Angel, and Sepultura.
 He also cited Rage Against the Machine, Slayer and Pantera as influences.